Plants

 Plants: Mighty Producers

 Plants and animals have adapted to their environments over millions of years, to become experts in their domains.
 They have adapted to incredibly varied conditions, from tundras to tropics in partnership with other species around them.
-For example, the American Honey Suckle, on PEI coincides its flowering time exactly with the arrival of the Ruby-throated hummingbird in the summer, so that it can get pollinated, as the hummingbird gathers nectar from plant to plant.
+For example, the American Honey Suckle, on PEI coincides with its flowering time exactly with the arrival of the Ruby-throated hummingbird in the summer, so that it can get pollinated, as the hummingbird gathers nectar from plant to plant.

 Learning the Language of Plants